hellowac/mapnik-wiki-zh-cn/MapnikReleaseSteps.md

 Finally, create new github milestones for the newly created future release #s.

+And create new launchpad PPA for the target release(s) and series at https://launchpad.net/~mapnik, then add these release PPA's to the list that gets build nightly: https://github.com/mapnik/mapnik-packaging/blob/master/debian-nightlies/nightly-build.sh#L22-40

 ### Update Mapnik.org

 * Update the [download page](http://mapnik.org/download/)(download/index.markdown)